 Since its launch in 2006, Mill City Farmers Market has fostered a local, sustainable and organic food economy in a vibrant, experiential marketplace.
 In 2017, the Mill City Farmers Market Charitable Fund was founded as an extension of the Market to support and expand its mission-driven work and deepen its impact as an anchor in the local food system.

 The Charitable Fund is a 501(c)3 nonprofit organization incorporated in the state of Minnesota with a mission to support a healthier community through partnerships, educational programming, and support for organic farmers and local food producers.

 Ways to Invest

-- Attend the Harvest Social, our annual fundraiser dinner and auction.
+- Attend or support the Harvest Social, our annual fundraiser

-When you invest in the Mill City Farmers Market Charitable Fund, you make it possible for us to:
+Your support of the Mill City Farmers Market Charitable Fund enables us to:

 - Weekly, we sponsor free community booths at the Market to highlight partner organizations.

-- We have a history of innovation, from launching our Farmer Grant Program to being the first zero-waste farmers market in Minnesota to our weekly cooking demos.
+- We have a history of innovation, from launching the Next Stage Grant program to being the first zero-waste farmers market in Minnesota.

 - During COVID-19, we responded quickly to become an essential business and to create a safe and healthy outdoor marketplace.
 We launched the first pre-order pick-up market in the state, trained and built online stores for farmers with technological and language barriers, and shared best practices with markets around the country to ensure local food economies remained strong.

 Contact Amy Britt, the market’s Development Manager, at firstname.lastname@example.org for questions or to request additional information.